Getting Started with CSP Kit

 import { generateCSP } from '@csp-kit/generator';

-// Generate CSP for common services
+// Generate CSP using imported services (simple array syntax)

-const result = generateCSP([
+const result = generateCSP([GoogleAnalytics, Stripe, GoogleFonts]);

 console.log(result.header);

-// Output: "script-src 'self' https://www.googletagmanager.com https://js.stripe.com; style-src 'self' https://fonts.googleapis.com; ..."
+// Output: "script-src https://www.googletagmanager.com https://js.stripe.com; style-src https://fonts.googleapis.com; ..."

 // Use the CSP header